-Hands may be a small part of the body, but they are a pivotal part of our day-to-day lives.
+Our hands are one of the most intricate parts of our body, naturally, you would want a hand surgeon or orthopedic hand specialist to treat and care for your hands.
 No matter what you are doing, your hands are always working.
 When our hands, or even one hand, are in pain, injured, or not functioning as they should, it significantly affects our wellbeing.
 From something as basic as brushing our teeth or combing our hair to more substantial activities like driving, cooking, or holding a child, hands need to be pain-free and working well in order to live our best lives.
 Hands are used quite often in everyday life.
-For this reason, it is vital that you seek care from an experienced orthopedic specialist to diagnose and treat hand injuries.
+For this reason, it is vital that you seek care from an experienced hand surgeon, like our orthopedic hand specialists to diagnose and treat hand injuries.
 It’s not until the pain affects your ability to use your hands that you truly realize how much you do with your hands.
 Because we use our hands so often, it’s not surprising that sometimes just simple overuse can lead to injury.
 If hand pain is affecting you, the orthopedic hand specialists at AICA want to help.

 Did You Know?
 Hand surgeons have received additional specialized training in the treatment of hand injuries and conditions.
 This is in addition to their board certified training in orthopedics.

 Hand specialists have received additional specialized training in the treatment of hand problems beyond their board-certified specialty training in orthopedic surgery, plastic surgery, or general surgery.
 To become a member of the American Society for Surgery of the Hand, a full year of such additional training is required, as is the passage of a rigorous certifying examination.
 Common problems that hand surgeons specialize in helping with are: